Mymetics is focused on two pathways to develop prophylactic vaccines:

 Our vaccine candidates for HIV/AIDS, malaria and the intra-nasal influenza are based upon the influenza virosomes, thereby using the influenza virosome as the carrier.
 While the RSV vaccine candidate is based on their own natural virus and used directly as the vaccine.

-Highly contagious virus and with a high prevalence in developed countries, causing respiratory tract infections in patients of all ages.
-There is currently no approved RSV vaccine available.
+Two highly contagious viruses, with a high prevalence in developed countries, causing respiratory tract infections in patients of all ages.
+While seasonal Flu vaccines, efficacy can be improved and longer and broader protection is sought after.
+For RSV, there is currently no approved vaccine available.

 HIV / AIDS

-With over 34 million victims, it is the fourth cause of mortality worldwide.
-Mymetics’ HIV vaccine is the first with a demonstrated ability to prevent viral transmission in primates.
+With over 35 million victims, it is the fourth cause of mortality worldwide.
+Mymetic's HIV vaccine is the first with a demonstrated ability to prevent viral transmission in primates.

-Malaria is an entirely preventable and treatable mosquito-borne illness, but still caused 627,000 deaths in 2012… we are developing a transmission blocking malaria vaccine
+Malaria is an entirely preventable and treatable mosquito-borne illness, but still caused 435,000 deaths in 2017… we are developing a transmission blocking malaria vaccine.

 Chikungunya virus (CHIKV) is transmitted by several species of mosquitos, which also are known to transmit Yellow Fever, Dengue and Zika.
 Symptoms of Chikungunya include joint pain, swelling and stiffness of the joints, headache, fatigue, nausea, rash and fever.
 Arthritis is the most common direct consequence of infection.